Spotfire Developer Documentation

 Unzip the SDK into the recommended folder structure: Spotfire SDK\[version]\SDK

-The structure may be placed in any location.
+The structure can be placed in any location.

 The SDK is a folder structure.
 The unzipped SDK contains the following folders: